Lost film: Reasons for film loss

 Most lost films originate from the silent film and early talkie era, from about 1894 to 1930.
 Martin Scorsese's Film Foundation estimates that more than 90% of American films produced before 1929 are lost, and the Library of Congress estimates that 75% of all silent films are lost forever.

 The largest cause of silent-film loss is intentional destruction.
 Before the eras of home cinema, television and home video, films were considered to have little future value when their theatrical runs ended.
 Similarly, silent films were perceived as worthless after the end of the silent era.
 Film preservationist Robert A. Harris has said, "Most of the early films did not survive because of wholesale junking by the studios.
 There was no thought of ever saving these films.
 They simply needed vault space and the materials were expensive to house."
 The studios could earn money by recycling film for its silver content.
 Many Technicolor two-color negatives from the 1920s and 1930s were discarded when studios simply refused to reclaim their films, still being held by Technicolor in its vaults.
 Some used prints were sold to scrap dealers and ultimately edited into short segments for use with small, hand-cranked 35 mm movie projectors, which were sold as a toy for showing brief excerpts from Hollywood films at home.

 Tenderloin (1928), starring Dolores Costello, the second Vitaphone feature to have talking sequences, is considered a lost film because only its soundtrack is known to have survived.

-Many other early motion pictures are lost because the nitrate film employed for nearly all 35 mm negatives and prints created before 1952 were highly flammable unless carefully conditioned and handled.
+Many other early motion pictures are lost because the nitrate film employed for nearly all 35 mm negatives and prints created before 1952 was highly flammable unless carefully conditioned and handled.
 When in very badly deteriorated condition and improperly stored (such as in a sun-baked shed), nitrate film can spontaneously combust.
 Fires have destroyed entire archives of films, such as the 1937 storage-vault fire that destroyed all the original negatives of pre-1935 films made by Fox Pictures and the 1965 MGM vault fire that destroyed hundreds of silent films and early talkies, including London After Midnight, now considered among the greatest of all lost films.
 Eastman Kodak introduced a nonflammable 35 mm film stock in 1909; however, the plasticizers employed to increase the film's flexibility evaporated too quickly, rendering the film dry and brittle and causing splices to separate and perforations to tear.
 By 1911, the major American film studios had reverted to nitrate stock.
 "Safety film" was relegated to sub-35 mm formats such as 16 mm and 8 mm until improvements were made in the late 1940s.